PAXECT-Interface/paxect-core/scripts/demos/README.md

 All demos are written in **pure Python 3.12+** and require **no shell scripts**.
 They run identically on **Linux**, **macOS**, **Windows (WSL / PowerShell)**,
 **Android (Termux)**, and **iOS (Pyto)**.
+---

+Each demo prints its own status, progress, and SHA-256 summary.
+Large demos automatically clean up temporary files under the system temp folder.

+🧩 Requirements

+Python 3.12 or later

+paxect_core module importable

+Optional: paxect CLI in PATH (for CLI comparison)

+No extra dependencies required

+🌍 Notes

+All output is in English for international readability.

+Every container is verified via CRC32 + SHA-256.

+For automation and real transfers, see PAXECT-Link.

+For CI, run demo #09 on a 3-OS matrix to prove cross-platform determinism.